KevinKra/My_notes/Google_IT/README.md

 ### The Modern Computer

 - Modern computers consist of many different pieces of hardware including but not limited to: the mouse, monitor, keyboard, desktop, webcam, and printer. **Ports** are connection points in which we can connect devices to a machine to extend its functionality.
 Computers are made up of several components.
-The **CPU, or Central Processing Unit** serves as the brains of the computer, it handles all of the calculations and ata processing. **RAM, or Random Access Memory** holds the short-term memory of the computer.
+The **CPU, or Central Processing Unit** serves as the brains of the computer, it handles all of the calculations and processes. **RAM, or Random Access Memory** holds the short-term memory of the computer.
 The **Hard Drive** is where we store data for the long-term.
 The **Motherboard** holds everything in place that allows all the separate components to communicate with one another, it essentially serves as the nexus of the computer.

 _What is a good succinct summary of a Program?_